Customer Success · Operations

 Career Journey

-A Geology degree trained me to read patterns in layers.
-Every role since has been an application of that same instinct — moving progressively closer to the root cause, and further upstream in how organizations operate.
+A Geology degree trained me to read patterns beneath the surface.
+Every role since has been an application of that same instinct, moving progressively upstream in how organisations operate, until the problem is solved before it reaches the customer.

 Mar 2025 — Present

-Promoted to lead operations for 15–42 specialists across EMEA and APAC markets.
-Responsible for line management, quality assurance, and strategic customer engagement.
-Shifted from solving individual customer problems to designing the systems that prevent them and developing the people who sustain those systems at scale.
+Promoted to lead outsourced CS operations for a global ride-hailing platform across EMEA and APAC.
+Managing 15–42 specialists, responsible for line management, quality architecture, escalation design, and strategic customer engagement.
+The shift: from solving individual customer problems to designing the systems that prevent them.

 Nov 2023 — Mar 2025

-Frontline support across EMEA and APAC; specialising in customer education, onboarding, and product adoption.
-Achieved 100% education quality compliance and contributed to a 20% CSAT increase within 6 months by systematically analysing conversation patterns and bringing findings to cross-functional teams.
-This role taught me what the data dashboards miss: the texture of customer confusion at the moment it happens.
+Frontline support across EMEA and APAC, specialising in customer education, onboarding, and product adoption.
+Achieved 100% education quality compliance and contributed to a 20% CSAT increase in six months by analysing conversation patterns and bringing specific findings to cross-functional teams.

 Liseen Productions

-Redesigned client onboarding through systematic friction point analysis, reducing time-to-value by 30%.
-Managed stakeholder communications across operations and production teams, and documented SOPs for cross-team handovers.
-The foundation for everything that followed: learning to translate operational complexity into clarity for the people who depend on it.
+Redesigned client onboarding through friction point analysis, reducing time-to-value by 30%.
+Documented SOPs for cross-team handovers and managed stakeholder communications across operations and production.
+The foundation: learning to translate operational complexity into clarity for the people who depend on it.

 Foundation